sergiokapone/youtube_playlist_adder/README.md

 # YouTube Playlist Adder

-`YouTube Playlist Adder` is a Python script that allows you to create and manage playlists on YouTube by adding videos from a list of URLs.
+`YouTube Playlist Adder` is a Python script that allows you to create and manage playlists on YouTube by adding videos from a list of URLs using command line interface.
 It uses the YouTube `Data API v3` to interact with the YouTube service.

 ## Features